alonitac/TheLongOne/README.md

 Once you're in the private instance, try to access the internet and make sure you don't have access.

 ## SSH bastion host

-Before you answer the below two questions, please read [the tutorials about the SSH protocol](../tutorials/20_networking_ssh.md).

 SSH jump host (also known as SSH **bastion** host or SSH gateway) is a special type of server that allows users to access other servers in a private network through it.
 It acts as an intermediary host between the client and the target server.